UnHumbleBen/unhumbleben/README.md

 ### Hi there 👋

 I'm currently a undergraduate student at UC Davis majoring in Computer Science and Engineering.
 I love studying computation and writing code.
-I am fascinated by not only the abundance of computer applications in the natural world, but also by the plethora of natural world applications for developing computers.
+I am fascinated by two questions:

+1. How can we use computers to solve problems in the natural world?
+2. How can we use the things found in the natural world to create computers?
+    * We can build computers from circuits :zap:, DNA :dna:, and even [dominos](https://youtu.be/OpLU__bhu2w)!

 Previously, I was a Software Enginnering Intern at Cisco where I worked with some of the smartest people in the industry.
 Currently I work as a undergraduate researcher for the [UC-Davis Molecular Computing Group](https://github.com/UC-Davis-molecular-computing) developing [scadnano](https://scadnano.org/), a web application for designing DNA nanostructures.

-Some other things I enjoy include sports :soccer: :football: :basketball:, space exploration :rocket:, and mathematics.
+Some other things I enjoy include sports :soccer: :football: :basketball:, space exploration :rocket:, physics :apple:, and mathematics.

-PS: My favorite animals are penguins! :penguin: :penguin: :penguin: Why?
+> PS: My favorite animals are penguins! :penguin: :penguin: :penguin: Why?
 Cause they're cute!

 #### Why "Un"HumbleBen